 Oil is a major contributor to your engine's performance and longevity.
-Always use a premium-grade detergent oil displaying the API Certification Seal.
+Always use a premium-grade 5W-20 detergent oil displaying the API Certification Seal.
 This seal indicates the oil is energy conserving, and that it meets the American Petroleum Institute's latest requirements.
-It is highly recommended that you use Honda Motor Oil in your vehicle for optimum engine protection.